-- Compensation Discussion and Analysis (CD&A)-contains a description of the specific types of compensation we pay, a discussion of our compensation policies, information regarding how those policies were applied to the compensation of our NEOs for 2010 and other information that we believe may be useful to investors regarding compensation of our NEOs and other employees. - Executive Compensation Summary and Key 2010 Highlights-provides an executive summary of the major elements of our compensation programs and key changes that were made in 2010. - 2010 Report of the Compensation Committee-contains a report of the Compensation Committee regarding the "CD&A" section described above. - Compensation Committee Interlocks and Insider Participation-contains information regarding certain types of relationships, if any, involving our Compensation Committee members. - Executive Compensation Tables-provides information, in tabular formats specified in applicable SEC rules, regarding the amounts or value of various types of compensation paid to our NEOs and related information. - Employment Agreements with Named Executive Officers-contains summaries of the employment agreements between our NEOs and the Company. - Potential Payments and Other Benefits Upon Termination or Change of Control-provides information regarding amounts that could become payable to our NEOs following specified events.
+- Compensation Discussion and Analysis (CD&A)-contains a description of the specific types of compensation we pay, a discussion of our compensation policies, information regarding how those policies were applied to the compensation of our NEOs for 2011 and other information that we believe may be useful to investors regarding compensation of our NEOs and other employees. - Executive Compensation Summary and Key 2011 Highlights-provides an executive summary of the major elements of our compensation programs and key changes that were made in 2011. - 2011 Report of the Compensation Committee-contains a report of the Compensation Committee regarding the "CD&A" section described above. - Executive Compensation Tables-provides information, in tabular formats specified in applicable SEC rules, regarding the amounts or value of various types of compensation paid to our NEOs and related information. - Potential Payments and Other Benefits Upon Termination or Change of Control-provides information regarding amounts that could become payable to our NEOs following specified events.

 The parts of this Executive Compensation section described above are intended to be read together and each provides information not included in the others.
-In addition, for background information regarding the Compensation Committee and its responsibilities, please see "Committees-Compensation Committee" on page 6.
+In addition, for background information regarding the Compensation Committee and its responsibilities, please see "Committees-Compensation Committee" on page 5.